ButinVladimir/project-idle-takeover/ROADMAP.md

 This parameter affects how it's likely to dodge the attack.
 Can be increased by stealth and agility.

-### Regeneration

-This parameters affects how fast company member HP will regenerate.

 ### Experience bonus

 This parameter affects how fast company member gets experience.
+Depends on intellet.

-### Initiative
+### Attack rate

-This parameter affects how soon company member can have their turn in combat.
+This parameter affects how fast clone can attack.

 ## Attributes